bitcode/windows-est-clock/Path.md

 *   **Time Manager:** Responsible for fetching the current Coordinated Universal Time (UTC) and converting it to Eastern Time (ET), correctly accounting for DST.
 *   **Rendering Engine:** Draws the formatted time string onto the window surface.
 *   **Update Mechanism:** Uses a system timer to trigger periodic updates of the time display.
+*   **System Tray Integration:** Manages the system tray icon and its context menu for controlling the application.
+*   **Format Manager:** Handles switching between 12-hour and 24-hour time formats.
 *   **Main Application Logic:** Contains the main message loop (`WinMain`) and the window procedure (`WndProc`) to handle system messages and coordinate component interactions.

 ### Component Interaction Flow